jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240229-a-deep-dive-into-the-information-on-a-cornucopia-card/index.md

 By clicking on each ASVS description link, you can explore the Common Weakness Enumeration, which aids in understanding the nuances of these weaknesses, related with password recovery.

 ## Capec
+CAPEC provides strategic defenses against each attack technique.
+Over time, it allows you as a developer to start mastering defensive counter-moves for specific attack-patterns.

 A detailed discussion on Capec will be featured in an upcoming post.
-We recommend that players of Cornucopia temporarily set Capec aside, as it demands a substantial understanding from developers.
+We recommend that players of Cornucopia temporarily set Capec aside.
+While it is useful, I believe it is a bit overkill if you're starting with Cornucopia.

-Capec, or the Common Attack Pattern Enumeration and Classification, serves as an extensive catalog of tactics that attackers employ to infiltrate applications and systems—essentially a compendium of hacking strategies.
-Navigating through Capec enables developers to learn about and to anticipate and mitigate hacker methodologies.

-CAPEC also provides strategic defenses against each attack technique.
-Over time, it can allows you as a developer to start mastering defensive counter-moves for specific attack-patterns.

 ## Non-Interactive Mappings

-Currently, certain mappings such as those for OWASP SCP, Appsensor, and Safecode are static due to the lack of a method for linking directly to discrete information segments.
+Currently, certain mappings such as those for OWASP SCP, Appsensor, and Safecode are static due to the lack of a method for linking directly to a functioning website-page.

 ## ASVS (4.0) Cheatsheet Series Index

-The Cheatsheet Series Index is a noteworthy OWASP initiative.
+The Cheatsheet Series Index is another great OWASP initiative.
+We higly recommend going through the refernced cheatsheets when you are going through the information of a card.

-We urge you to delve into the cheatsheets provided when devising your threat model.
-However, these resources should not be consulted concurrently with gameplay.
+However, please avoid checking the Cheatsheet resources should during gameplay.
+Consulting the Cheatsheets whilst playing the game will slow down the process considerably.

-For the current context, we present a link to a relevant cheatsheet:
+For Authentication-3, this is the referenced cheatsheet:

 ### ASVS 2.5 - Credential Recovery Requirements Cheatsheet
 [Credential Recovery Requirements Cheatsheet](https://cheatsheetseries.owasp.org/IndexASVS.html#v25-credential-recovery-requirements)

 ## Attacks
-Our cybersecurity specialists have examined various attack instances and aligned them with corresponding Cornucopia cards.
-These instances represent notorious attack patterns.
-The alignment aims to provide developers with a tangible understanding of how a card's vulnerability might translate into actual security threats.
+Our cybersecurity specialists have examined various attack instances and referenced them to the Cornucopia cards.
+These instances are real-world examples of hacks and represent well-known attack patterns.
+I believe the attacks present clear examples of how a card's vulnerability might translate into actual real-world security threats.

 ## Conclusion
 OWASP Cornucopia improves the knowledge about cybersecurity for your team considerably.
 It is a great starting-point for your teams and will open te door to a wealth of knowledge thanks to lots of great OWASP projects.